kramawat-tibco/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/OracleAppRunInCluster/readme.md

 This example demonstrates how we can deploy and run Oracle app in Docker and Kubernetes Cluster.
 Oracle app need runtime oracle client libraries to execute app.
 We have created Docker file which install those libraries.

 The main purpose of this sample is:
-a) To deploy oracle app in Docker container and execute in the same.
+* To deploy oracle app in Docker container and execute in the same.
-b) To execute already deployed app in kuburnetes cluster.
+* To execute already deployed app in kuburnetes cluster.

 ## Prerequisites